reshamas/reshamas.github.io/_posts/2000-11-22-my-favorite-women-in-tech-organizations.md

 We often receive requests with the magic **D-word**, such as:

 >We support diversity.
-Can you promote our [product / organization / event]?
+Can you promote our [product / organization / event / job posting]?

 >Can you share our [event / product]?
 We will share your logo in return.